Eminem’s Daughter, Hailie Jade, Flaunts Curves In Skin-Tight Jeans

 As previously reported by The Inquisitr, Eminem fans know Hailie Jade Mathers as the only biological child of the rapper.
 However, until 2016 when she decided to create an Instagram account, Hailie had lived a very low-key life as a student at Michigan State University.

 After setting her profile to public, Hailie began to attract followers, but she didn’t user her famous father’s last name to do so.
-Instead she went by the last name Scott, her mother’s surname, before eventually changing her name to Hailie Jade.
+Instead, she went by the last name Scott, her mother’s surname, before eventually changing her name to Hailie Jade.

 The Daily Mail reports that Hailie currently lives in Detroit, Michigan in a four-bedroom home, which she owns.
 The home is only minutes away from her mother, Kim, and her half-siblings Whitney and Parker.